 Use VoiceOver to interact with areas and groups on Mac

 By default, you must interact with a content area (such as a scroll area or table) or other group (such as a toolbar) before you can navigate to its items.
-This behavior gives you the choice of bypassing the content area or group or stopping to explore it.
+This behaviour gives you the choice of bypassing the content area or group or stopping to explore it.
 For example, in a Finder window, you can navigate past the sidebar to go to the view browser, or stop and interact with the sidebar to open folders and files.

 Note: VO represents the VoiceOver modifier.
 See Use the VoiceOver modifier.